wichapons/wichapons/README.md

 <h3 align="left">Hi!
-I'm Wichapon, Logistics Analyst Engineer based in Bangkok.
+I'm Wichapon, AWS Solution Achitect based in Bangkok.
 A passionate self-taught web developer with experiences in both backend and frontend programming.
 I love problem-solving and always eager to take on new challenges.</h3>

 -------------------